ACB-Bible/Bible-Code/BDB/BibleBookLists.md

 ---

-These different bible book lists are provided to help you with your own computerized bible project.
+These different Bible book lists are provided to help you with your own computerized Bible project.

 ---
 <br>